 Darren Guillot, the new IRS deputy commissioner for collection and operations support in the Small Business / Self Employed Division said, “[W]we have spent a considerable amount of time and effort over the past year making sure that the revenue officers throughout the country have training on how to detect, evaluate and determine the value of virtual currencies, and also where taxpayers are not in compliance.
 Enforcement’s our last resort.
 It’s never our first resort.
 But where taxpayers are not working to resolve their tax balances with us amenably, or are in possession of virtual currency, we have trained our employees on how to value those assets and seize them.”

-In late July, the IRS sent out over 10,000 warning letters to people who may not be properly reporting cryptocurrency transactions.
+In July 2019, the IRS sent out over 10,000 warning letters to people who may not be properly reporting cryptocurrency transactions.
 It says that criminal indictments are likely to follow.

 Previously in June, there was a meeting of the Joint Chiefs of Global Tax Enforcement (J5).
 The IRS Criminal Chief, Don Fort discussed money laundering and tax evasion schemes involving virtual currencies.
 He told criminals, “It’s not a good time to be a tax criminal on the run.
 Your days are numbered.”

 Obviously, if you have inside information of these illegal schemes you may be eligible for a cash IRS whistleblower reward.